 Another technique for ensuring certain types of updates occur only from one specific node is to route different types of transactions through different nodes.
 For example:

 - Receiving parcels on one node but delivering parcels using another node

-- A service application where orders are input on one node, work is prepared on a second node, and then served back to customers on another
+- A service application where orders are input on one node and work is prepared on a second node and then served back to customers on another

-Frequently, the best course is to allow conflicts to occur and design the application to work with BDR's conflict resolution mechanisms to cope with the conflict.
+Frequently, the best course is to allow conflicts to occur and design the application to work with PGD's conflict resolution mechanisms to cope with the conflict.

 Row origins are available only if